honeytoast/RandomCFGDeriver/README.md

 There is an assumption that in productions, variable names are always separated by at least one symbol.

-The random_cfg_derivator program derives strings randomly from a given CFG file by starting with the START variable, and then randomly choosing the next variable to expand.
+The random_cfg_deriver program derives strings randomly from a given CFG file by starting with the START variable, and then randomly choosing the next variable to expand.
 Upon having randomly chosen a variable to expand, the program will randomly choose from the available productions for that variable.
 The process continues until all variables have been randomly expanded.